tatapuchi/Xamarin.RGB/README.md

 ## Colouring Elements

-To apply changing colours to a control, simply put it inside a <Colourizer>
+To apply changing colours to a control, simply put it inside `Colourizer` tags

 *SomePage.xaml*
 ```xml